System Quick Facts

 Customers can also use Station Information and Next-Vehicle-Arrival screens and monitors at a growing number of subway stations and transit shelters to help them make more informed decisions about their transit trips.

 - After 95 years in service – and at 30 billion customers carried – the TTC has grown to become one of the most visible and vital public service organizations in the Greater Toronto Area.

 - The TTC carries one billion customers approximately every 22 months.
-The TTC is expected to welcome its 31 billionth rider in the summer of 2017.
+The TTC is expected to welcome its 31 billionth rider in the late May/early June 2017.